mqandil/pynance/README.md

 - Time period for data may be adjusted within the code but is currently not accessible from main.py

 ## Installation
-Portfolio Optimizer may be installed via the repo:
+pynance may be installed via the repo:
 ```bash
 git clone https://github.com/mqandil/pynance
 cd pynance